gksir143/gksir143/README.md

 - 👀 I’m interested in education & positive thoughts
 - 🌱 I’m currently learning much more.
 - 💞️ I’m looking to collaborate on my own work.
-- 📫 How to reach me follo & support me @gksir143
+- 📫 How to reach me follow & support me @gksir143

 <!---
 gksir143/gksir143 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.